seldo/galls-law/fluent-conf.md

 # [fit] a monolith
 # [fit] successfully?

-^ so how? npm is not on fire today, so obviously there's a way.
+^ So how to rewrite without hitting Gall's law, and creating a broken second system? npm is not on fire today, so obviously there's a way.

 ---